-This Thursday evening in Chicago, hundreds of runners and thousands of non-runners will descend upon Grant Park for the great team-building tradition that is the Chase Corporate Challenge.
-I’ll be participating for the second time with my company’s team.
+Every spring, hundreds of runners and thousands of non-runners descend upon Grant Park for the great team-building tradition that is the Chase Corporate Challenge.
 It’s a fun event, but only if you have the right attitude.

 The corrals will remind you of 10 Turkey Trots rolled into one.
 The event organizers try to … organize … but when the majority of participants have never participated in a race (other than this one) they don’t really know how to follow an orderly corral line-up.
 There will be jeans and backpacks and walkers in front of you.
 So many walkers, walking 4-across.

-This was my start corral.
+This was my start corral (blue bibs) the first year I did it.
 I crossed the start line like 36 minutes after the race started.
 I spent more time waiting in the corral than actually doing the race (32 minutes).

 Have fun with your co-workers.
 That is the whole point of this event.
 Not to PR (it’s a 3.5-mile race, so chances are, it’s an automatic PR or you are only competing against your last Corporate Challenge).
 So walk over to the race with your office pals, snap some pictures, deal with the mess that is the corrals together, maybe jog together, finish and then enjoy your free beer and hot dogs or whatever your company provides.